Bear one another’s burdens, and in this way you will fulfill the law of Christ. Galatians 6:2, NRSV

 The best way to understand how Stephen Ministry works is to learn about three groups of people involved in this ministry: Stephen Leaders, Stephen Ministers, and care receivers.

 Stephen Ministers—Lay caregivers trained in the congregation by Stephen Leaders.

 Stephen Ministers are congregation members trained by Stephen Leaders to offer high-quality, one-to-one Christian care to people going through tough times.
 A Stephen Minister usually provides care to one person at a time, meeting with that person once a week for about an hour.
 Twice a month, Stephen Ministers gather with their Stephen Leaders for supervision and continuing education.

 Learn more by following these links and watching the videos:

 Care Receivers—People going through tough times who are being cared for by Stephen Ministers.
-Watch videos with stories from care receivers.

 Care receivers are people—congregation members and others in the community—who receive care from a Stephen Minister.
 These are people struggling through a difficult time in life—experiencing grief, divorce, job loss, chronic or terminal illness, or some other life crisis.